Optimal enzyme rhythms in cells: Extensions of the theory

 \section{Extensions of the theory}

-The calculation of optimal enzyme rhythms can be extended to other cases:
+The theory of optimal enzyme rhythms can be extended to cover more general cases.

-\begin{enumerate}[leftmargin=3mm] \item \textbf{Other kinds of constraints.} In the optimisation of $\duvb$ and $\uvt$ by Eq.~(\ref{eq:OptimalityProblem}), we would also consider constraints on metabolite concentrations, fluxes, the sum of enzyme activities, or time averages of these quantities\footnote{Aside from negative enzyme activities, which are always excluded, we can also exclude negative metabolite levels by using a first-order expansion: the approximative constraint $\cv + \Rmat^{\rm \tilde c}_{\rm \tilde u} \uvt + \Rmat^{\rm \tilde c}_{\rm \tilde x} \xvt \ge 0$ excludes enzyme profiles for which the model would become inconsistent (because our Taylor expansion would yield meaningless results).}, and we may predefine periodic profiles of metabolite concentrations or fluxes\footnote{Here is an example.
-One could predefine the amplitude and phase of the cellular ATP/ADP ratio (possibly, based on experiments), and a model would have to realise this ratio in a linear approximation (i.e., $\tilde R_{\rm ATP/ADP} \tilde u$ would be constrained a predefined complex number).}.
-More generally, constraints of the form $\Mmat\,\xvt= \tilde \xiv$ could be used to predefine linear combinations of periodic fluxes or concentrations.
-Alternatively, one could employ soft constraints, implemented by penalty terms in the fitness function.
+\begin{enumerate}[leftmargin=5mm] \item \textbf{Other types of constraints.} In Eq.~(\ref{eq:OptimalityProblem}) for optimal profiles $\devb$ and $\evt$, we may consider extra constraints on metabolite concentrations, fluxes, the sum of enzyme activities, or time averages of these quantities\footnote{Negative enzyme activities are always excluded by positivity constraints.
+To also exclude negative metabolite concentrations, in a first-order expansion we may employ the approximative constraint $\cv + \Rmat^{\rm \tilde c}_{\rm \tilde u} \evt + \Rmat^{\rm \tilde c}_{\rm \tilde x} \xvt \ge 0$.
+This constraint excludes enzyme profiles for which the model yields meaningless results, predicting negative concentrations within the range of it Taylor expansion.}.
+Some of the periodic flux or metabolite profiles may even be predefined\footnote{Here is an example.
+If amplitude and phase of the cellular ATP/ADP ratio are known from experiments, we can require that a model realises this ratio.
+Using a linear approximation, we would constrain $\tilde R_{\rm ATP/ADP} \tilde u$ to yield a given complex number.}.
+In general, with constraints of the form $\Mmat\,\xvt= \tilde \av$, we can predefine linear combinations of periodic fluxes or concentrations.
+Alternatively, soft constraints can be implemented by penalty terms in the fitness function.

-\item \textbf{Other control variables.} So far, we assumed that our control variables $u_l$ represent enzyme activities, while the state variables represent metabolite levels.
-The formalism can also be used differently.
-For example, the kinetic model could include enzyme levels as dynamic variables, while other variables, such as mRNA levels, transcription factor activities, drug dosages, or the cell growth rate (which determines dilution in the metabolic model) could be treated, instead, as control variables.
+\item \textbf{Other control variables.} The control variables $u_l$ in our example models represent enzyme activities, whereas state variables $\cint_{i}$ represent metabolite concentrations.
+In other models, however, the variables can have different meanings.
+Enzyme levels may also be described as dynamic variables, while other quantities, such as mRNA levels, transcription factor activities, drug dosages, or cell growth rate (which determines dilution in metabolism) could be treated as control variables.